tannerdino/F2P/Guides/F2P_Iron_Guide.md

 Rings of forging is a fantastic alternative over superheating
 ### Crafting

 ### Runecrafting
-The amount of various runecrafting methods is obsurd.
+Runecrafting has tons of various methods.

 ## Quick Skills
 Fishing, cooking, woodcutting, and firemaking are the fastest skills on a F2P Ironman.
 All of these skills have their own range of leniency in terms of mechanics, alternatives, and max order placement.